 TeX can print virtually any mathematical thought that comes into your head, and print it beautifully.[Herbert S. Wilf, 1986]

-- LaTeX is free on virtually every computer in the world.
+- LaTeX is free for virtually every computer in the

-- Weakness: LaTeX is not usually WYSIWYG (although you can use LyX).
+- Weakness: LaTeX is not usually WYSIWYG (although you can use LyX or even easier, Overleaf).

-In a document of this size it is not possible to include everything that you might need to know, and if you intend to make extensive use of LaTeX, then you should subsequently refer to a more complete reference.
-Instead this is a carefully selected introduction to the basic elements and philosophy of using LaTeX.
+In a document of this size it is not possible to include everything that you might need to know.
+If you intend to make extensive use of LaTeX, then subsequently refer to a more complete reference.
+Instead this is a carefully selected introduction to the foundational elements and philosophy of using LaTeX with style.